How to reduce lag when gaming

 1. Closing down competing applications

-Even if you have ultrafast internet speeds, you still may notice lag if you’ve got lots of devices and lots of applications all competing for bandwidth.
+Even if you have ultrafast broadband speeds, you still may notice lag if you’ve got lots of devices and lots of applications all competing for bandwidth.
 For example, if you’re trying to play World of Warcraft while someone else in your home is trying to stream the latest blockbuster on Netflix, neither of you is going to get the best speeds.
 Try closing down any high-bandwidth activities like streaming services before playing, ensuring as much bandwidth as possible is available for gaming.

 2. Moving closer to the router